astreum/whitepaper/README.md

 Features:

 - trustless and permissionless access
+- quantum secure
 - value transactions
 - programmable accounts
-- distributed & perpetual storage
+- Nebula, a distributed storage protocol
-- distributed, no config & confidential compute
-- a language for developing zero knowledge apps
+- Fusion, a language for developing zero knowledge and confidential applications
-- rewards for providing storage and compute
+- Reactor, a distributed computation protocol for Fusion Applications

 Astreum primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage in a block and changes through applying transactions.

-Astreum has a standard model for pricing and verification of transactions, storage and compute.
+Astreum introduces a standard model for pricing and verification of transactions, storage, compute and networking.

 Applications are written in the Fusion Language, which is a Lisp dialect whose lists are addressable from Nebula, the Distributed Storage Protocol.